Is It Normal To Still Love My Ex? Six Strategies To Heal From Your Breakup

 Processing any difficult emotion takes time, whether you’re still experiencing love for an ex or working through another major life event.
 If you’re actively applying these strategies but looking for an additional layer of support, a licensed therapist is ready to guide you.

 While some individuals and couples prefer face-to-face therapy, many people prefer online therapy as a highly effective and affordable alternative.
-Starting with a digital platform like Regain, you can match with a board-certified therapist after completing a brief online questionnaire.
+Starting with a digital platform like Regain, you can match with a licensed therapist after completing a brief online questionnaire.
 All Regain therapists have at least three years of professional experience, and many support individuals through the emotional pain of breakups and other relational challenges.

 Several studies show that online therapy can be highly effective for various mental health concerns, including a 2020 review of online psychological interventions for mental health problems in low-income and middle-income countries.
 Digital interventions are usually more affordable and may even be superior to face-to-face therapy in some cases, though more research is needed to expand on these promising findings.